kommitters/bas/README.md

-# BAS - Business Automation System
+# BAS - Business Automation Suite

 Many organizations and individuals rely on automation across various contexts in their daily operations.
 With BAS, we aim to provide an open-source platform that empowers users to create customized automation systems tailored to their unique requirements.
 BAS consists of a series of abstract components designed to facilitate the creation of diverse bots, regardless of context.